INSPIRATION

 Play with the iconic image of the cowboy hat paired with the femininity of a woman’s eyes (in this case Grace’s).
 This concept draws on the “wanted” poster we are all familiar with while slightly modernizing it.
 This visual language makes for easy utility across multiple outlets (eg. social, printing, etc.)

 After my first proposal and notes, we landed on the "Wild Post" and "Neon Moon" as the directions we wanted to pursue.
-We had another round of edits and then we landed on these as our final options.
+We had another round of edits and then we decided on these as our final designs.
 As these designs were to morph in the future, my package of deliverables featured many varying looks and ideas for the producing team to play with ahead and after the Alley production.

 DAC: ALEXANDER CRAWFORD